Information Technology Services

 - Assisting students with Northeastern University–provided accounts and applications, including email, myNortheastern, and Blackboard

 - Investigating wired and wireless network connection problems

 - Access to equipment available for loan, including AV equipment, laptops, and laptop adapters

 The ITS Service Desk is located at the Help and Information Desk on the first floor of Snell Library near the InfoCommons and provides assistance on computer-related issues to students, faculty, and staff with a valid Northeastern ID.

 myNortheastern—the online portal for the Northeastern community—is a central resource for students, faculty, and staff.
 Your myNortheastern username and password provide access to key university platforms, from the myNortheastern portal to other university systems, including wireless network access, printing, and email.

 The myNortheastern portal offers services tailored to your role at Northeastern for all academic, personal, and recreational needs.
 Resources available for students include links to student email, information channels, financial aid, Blackboard, and online course registration.
 NU Alert, our real-time university emergency notification system, utilizes the contact information provided within myNortheastern.
 It is your responsibility to maintain accurate personal and emergency contact information.

 ResNet and the ResNet Resource Center

-The Northeastern Printing Program provides a limited amount of free printing each year to students, faculty, and staff.
-Each September, as an active member of the community, you are given a credit of $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across the main Boston campus as well as the Boston Financial District campus, Charlotte campus, and Seattle campus.
+The Northeastern Printing Program provides a free allowance for printing each year to students, faculty, and staff.
+Each September, as an active member of the community, you are given an allowance of printing credit equivalent to $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across all Northeastern campuses.
 Print credits do not carry over from one academic year to the next.

 Appropriate Use Policy